Inflectra/rapise-documentation/docs/Libraries/Actions.md

 <a name="SendKeys"></a>
 #### SendKeys

 Sends a sequence of keystrokes to the specified element in the browser.
 If no element is specified sends a sequence of keystrokes to the browser.
+Modifier keys (Ctrl, Shift, Alt, Meta) are held down until a NULL (\uE000) characteror end of string releases them, enabling chords like Ctrl+A.

 ```javascript
 WebDriver.Actions().SendKeys("hello",obj.element).Perform();